 - In Men at Arms when Angua, the new City Watch recruit, says "is it because I'm a w—" and you think she's saying "woman" until it turns out she's also a werewolf.
-Both Angua and Carrot (and the reader, given how certain lines are phrased) think that Vimes doesn't want her in the Watch because she's a woman.
-No, he just doesn't like werewolves.
-But the misunderstanding persists for most of the book, and of course means that Angua initially has very little respect for him.
+Carrot (and the reader, given how certain lines are phrased) think that Vimes doesn't want her in the Watch because she's a woman.
+No, he's "just" prejudiced against werewolves.
+But the misunderstanding persists for most of the book.

 - In Soul Music, a raven comments to Susan about his dislike for the "N-word"—he means "nevermore".

 - One from Good Omens with Neil Gaiman—Shadwell isn't racist; he just hates everybody.

 Shawell hated all southerners—and by inference, lived at the North Pole.